Posted on January 2, 2012

-Based on data published by Mayors Against Illegal Guns, Arkansas supplied the 11th highest number of crime guns to other states per capita in 2008.
+In 2010, Arizona had the 11th highest number of gun deaths per capita among the states.
+Based on data published by Mayors Against Illegal Guns, Arkansas supplied the 11th highest number of crime guns to other states per capita in 2009.
 Arkansas exports crime guns at a rate higher than the national average.

 Arkansas Firearms Laws